Air Core Inductor Calculator

 Understanding air core inductors:

-- Coil wound without magnetic core
+- Basic Structure:- Coil wound without magnetic core

 - Uses air as core material